traefik/traefik/docs/content/providers/redis.md

 #### `tls.key`

-Private certificate used for the secured connection to Redis.
+Private certificate used for the secure connection to Redis.

 ```toml tab="File (TOML)"
 [providers.redis.tls]